 How to submit a 2019 NAWI Conference speaking proposal

 Participate in the conference and present your thought leadership strategies by submitting your most innovative idea for a conference presentation.
-Presentations are made to approximately 20 attendees and are scheduled for one hour.
+Presentations are made to approximately 20 attendees and are scheduled for about one hour.
 Topics should align with the conference focus areas and include:

 - Artificial Intelligence